Vivianstar/chatbot-app/README.md

    databricks apps create chat-app
    ```

     c.
+Create an `app.yaml` file in the root directory:

+    ```yaml
+    command:
+    - "hypercorn"
+    - "app:app"
+    - "--bind"
+    - "127.0.0.1:8000"

+    env:
+    - name: "SERVING_ENDPOINT_NAME"
+        valueFrom: "serving_endpoint"
+    ```

+    The `app.yaml` configuration uses Hypercorn as the ASGI server to run your FastAPI application.
+    The environment section defines `SERVING_ENDPOINT_NAME` which is configured (`serving_endpoint`) through apps creation in Databricks, securly storing and accessing sensitive values.

+    For detials on how to create an app in Databricks, please refer to the [Databricks Apps Documentation](https://docs.databricks.com/en/dev-tools/databricks-apps/configuration.html).

+   d.
 Sync your local files to Databricks workspace:
    ```bash
    # Add node_modules/ and venv/ to .gitignore first if not already present
    databricks sync --watch . /Workspace/Users/<your-email>/chat-app
    ```

-   d.
+   e.
 Deploy the app:
    ```bash
    databricks apps deploy chat-app --source-code-path /Workspace/Users/<your-email>/chat-app
    ```